Europe faces its second covid Christmas with lockdowns, cancellations and rising cases

 Britain and other European nations that just a few months ago were celebrating their world-leading status in coronavirus vaccinations are now scrambling to get boosters to as many people as they can.

 Covid health passes — documenting vaccination, recovery or a recent negative test — have become routine in much of Europe and helped boost vaccination rates.
 Some countries are now tightening the rules: adding a booster requirement, dropping testing as an alternative.
-Announcing Wednesday that the French government intends to add more restrictions for people who are unvaccinated, Prime Minister Jean Castex lamented that hospital intensive care units “are filled for the most part with unvaccinated people.”
+Italy on Thursday said unvaccinated people would no longer be able to partake in the ritual of having an espresso at a cafe counter.
+Announcing that the French government intends to add more restrictions for the unvaccinated, Prime Minister Jean Castex lamented that hospital intensive care units “are filled for the most part with unvaccinated people.”

 France has seen a problem with fake vaccination cards, too.
 Carole Ichai, a senior official at a hospital in Nice in southern France, said about 30 percent of patients in her hospital’s intensive care unit last week had counterfeit vaccination certificates.